Software engineer: job description

 - handling support and feedback

-There can be some pressure to meet deadlines, when extra hours may be required.
+There can be some pressure to meet deadlines and extra hours may be required to do this.
 Very good salaries can be commanded by those with relevant experience.

 - Software companies